thekevinbrown/react-native-schemes-manager/README.md

 npm install --save-dev react-native-schemes-manager
 ```

-Once the package is installed in your project, you just need to configure it by adding an `xcodeSchemes` section to your `package.json` and adding a `postinstall` script which will re-run the script whenever you add or remove packages to/from your project:
+Once the package is installed in your project, you just need to configure it by adding an `xcodeSchemes` section and an optional `bundledDebugSchemes` section to your `package.json` and adding a `postinstall` script which will re-run the script whenever you add or remove packages to/from your project:

 ```json
 {